 The campus has open parking on all holidays and days that classes are not in session.
-Only fire lanes, handicap, service and reserved spaces will be enforced.
+Only fire lanes, handicap, service, reserved spaces and loading zones will be enforced.

 The first two tickets will be waived per year for visitors to the campus.
-Any tickets beyond the two waived tickets.
-All other violations may be paid or appealed at Parking Services.
+All other violations may be paid or appealed online.
 Students, Faculty and staff are responsible for tickets received on their vehicles and all family vehicles while parked on campus.

 Contact Campus Security at (402) 554-2648.

 Special Events Parking on the University of Nebraska at Omaha Campus is very limited.
 Contact Parking Services, at (402)554-PARK (7275), for Special Event parking questions.